 Things to do and Dining Out

 - The Sloop Inn - An atmospheric old pub, which has been at the heart of the local community since 1743.
-Open all day, all year round and serving a wide range of food from simple bar meals to mouth-watering specials.
+Open all day, all year round and serving a wide range of food from simple bar meals to mouth-watering specials and good breakfasts.
 Always worth a visit.

 - The Shed Seafood Bistro - Award-winning, local family- run bistro, specialising in their own caught fish and shellfish.
 AA Wales Seafood Restaurant of the Year 2006/7.